 To me this is a beautiful ingredient list.
 Everything flows together so well.
 Everything smells so good when it's cooking.

-And get this tart seasoned just right, and it tastes like the beautiful harmonious section of a classical symphony.
-It is also perfect for a vegetarian main on a festive occasion such as Thanksgiving.
+Be sure to get this tart seasoned just right.
+When you do, it tastes like the beautiful harmonious section of a classical symphony.
+It is also perfect for a vegetarian main on a festive occasion such as Thanksgiving, or the holiday season.

 Tartine's Wild Mushroom Tart

 Helpful Kitchen Tools: